planttheidea/fast-copy/README.md

 console.log(deepEqual(copiedObject, object)); // true
 ```

+## Options

+#### isStrict

+Starting in `2.0.0`, you can use the `isStrict` option to copy the object based on strict standards, meaning:

+- Properties retain their original property descriptor
+- Non-enumerable properties are copied
+- Non-standard properties (e.g., keys on an `Array` object) are copied

+This is significantly slower, so you should only use this if you believe it necessary.

+**NOTE**: This option is also aliased as `copy.strict`.

-#### Multiple realms
+#### realm

 Under the hood, `fast-copy` uses `instanceof` to determine object types, which can cause false negatives when used in combination with `iframe`-based objects.
-To handle this edge case, you can pass the `realm` to the `copy` method in the [options](#options), which identifies which realm the object comes from and will use that realm to drive both comparisons and constructors for the copies.
+To handle this edge case, you can pass the `realm` in options, which identifies which realm the object comes from and will use that realm to drive both comparisons and constructors for the copies.

 ```html
 <iframe srcdoc="<script>var arr = ['foo', 'bar'];</script>"></iframe>